Macon, Missouri: History

 In November 1919 four African-Americans were arrested for allegedly robbing a white farmer.
 They were held at the Macon prison but on Saturday, November 15, 1919, a white mob drove into town and demanded that the sheriff hand them over.
 At first he refused but when the mob threatened to use dynamite to destroy the prison the four black men were handed over and they were then driven to Moberly, Missouri and lynched.

 Macon was located along the first railroad built across the State of Missouri, completed by the Hannibal and St. Joseph Railroad on February 13, 1859.
 Passenger rail served the town for over a century.
 The last daytime train passed through the town on April 9, 1968, when the Kansas City Zephyr between Chicago and Kansas City was discontinued.
 The overnight variation, the American Royal Zephyr was subsequently discontinued in 1971.
 The depot, located between Rollins and Rubey streets, was later demolished.

-The Blees Military Academy, Macon County Courthouse and Annex, and Wardell House are listed on the National Register of Historic Places.
+The Blees Military Academy, Macon County Courthouse and Annex, and now-demolished Wardell House are listed on the National Register of Historic Places.